roman-neuhauser/Ansel-wiki/Contributing-to-R&Darktable.md

 If you don't follow those steps, you lose my and everybody's time, so your PR will be refused systematically with no exception.

 Don't ever start working on a PR before the connected issue is in the "To do" column of the Kanban board, because it means there is no adopted solution so you will most likely lose your time.

-## About discussions

-We live in a World where the volume of information and communication has become overwhelming and humans don't have the bandwidth to process all of it.
-Too much communication, endless threads and unregulated conversations are actively harming communication by diluting important information and exhausting the reader. **Discussion is solely meant to reach an understanding and proceed to actionable decisions**.

-For chat or general questions, please use the [discussions](https://github.com/Aurelien-Pierre/R-Darktable/discussions) feature.

-In PR and issues, please try to stay concise and on-point :

-* Lists of technical details (like OS, use of OpenCL, screen size, etc.) should make use of bullet lists.
-* Screenshots and drawings can go a long way.
-* If you are replying to a particular point or person, quote the section of text you are replying to.
-* Break your text into paragraphs of roughly 4 to 8 lines, but avoid sending each sentence to a new paragraph.

 # Bugs